ryanrosenberg/ryanrosenberg.github.io/constitution.md

 title: ACF Constitution
 permalink: /constitution/
 ---
+# Table of Contents
+{: .no_toc}
+* A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 ## Article 1.
 Name of Organization
 1. The name of the organization shall be the Academic Competition Federation.